MisterHims/DnD5e-WildShape-Macro/README.md

             }
         }
         catch (error) {
-            console.log('No more effects to remove')
+            console.log('DnD5e-WildShape | Tried to remove an effect but no more effects to remove') }
-        }

     }